WICG/canvas-color-space/CanvasColorSpaceProposal.md

 Authors of games and imaging apps are expected to be enthusiastic adopters.

 ## Unresolved Issues

-* Should black level compensation be implied for "radiance" linearity, such that (0,0,0) always represents absolute black in the color space?

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for implement linearPixelMath for profiles that have arbitrary transfer curves.